 Adult adoption is the legal process of adopting a person over the age of majority.
 States designate the age of majority and other conditions for adult adoptions.
 There are a number of reasons why families would opt for adult adoption, including formalizing a parent-child relationship, inheritance rights, or perpetual care for someone who has disabilities or cognitive delays.
 The Fostering Connections to Success and Increasing Adoptions Act of 2008 (P.L.
 110-351) allows States to extend guardianship or adoption to age 19, 20, or 21 for young adults who exited foster care, creating another form of permanence for these young people.
-Find resources in this section related to adult adoption, including State and local examples.

 Adult Adoption: Creating a Lifelong Family Bond and Legal Connection (PDF - 275 KB)

 Florida Youth Shine, Florida's Children First, & Florida Bar Foundation

 Provides answers to questions pertaining to adult adoption, including questions on home studies, keeping a name, birth certifications, financial obligations, continued eligibility for Independent Living benefits, and adoption even though the rights of biological parents were not terminated.
 Steps that need to be taken for the adoption are reviewed, and examples of adult adoptions are described.
 Includes an appendix with forms and useful information.

 Adoption Has No Age Limits: Adult Adoptions (PDF - 769 KB)